Experts question fairness of consultation process amid Today FM cull

 A producer at the former radio station, Tom Day, said the team received a notification there was going to be a meeting at 12.15pm but that was brought forward and the morning team was taken off air to attend it.

-Day said Palmer told the meeting the MediaWorks board had set forward a proposal to shut down Today FM, a year into what the employees thought was a five-year plan for the station.
+Day said MediaWorks' interim chief executive Wendy Palmer told the meeting the board had set forward a proposal to shut down Today FM, a year into what the employees thought was a five-year plan for the station.

 Day said they were given until the end of the afternoon to make submissions on the proposal, adding staff were “gutted”.